Nonlinear optical charge state switching and pumping to a diamond NV center dark state

-To model the charge state dynamics, we follow Razinkovas et al.\ \cite{razinkovas2021photoionization} and consider the seven-level system in Fig.\ \ref{fig3}b.
-The similarity of the influence of photons at both IR wavelengths on NV PL allows elimination of single photon recombination and ionization processes not energetically accessible for 1524 nm photons.
-For example, photoionization from NV$^-$ ground state $^3A_2$ to NV$^0$ ground state $^2E$, NV$^-$ singlet state $^1E$ to NV$^0$ ground state $^2E$, and NV$^-$ excited state $^3E$ to NV$^0$ excited state $^2A_2$ are not feasible, as 966\,nm ($\hbar\omega_{966\,\text{nm}}=1.28$\,eV) and 1524\,nm ($\hbar\omega_{1524\,\text{nm}}=0.81$\,eV) photons do not meet the required energy threshold.
-We also disregard spin-dependent ionization, and assume that the system is initialized in the $m_\text{s}=0$ spin sub-level of the NV$^-$ orbital ground state by the green laser (see Supplementary Information).
-Our model permits one photoionization process with rate $K^i_{25}$, and two recombination processes with rates $K^r_{51}$ and $K^r_{74}$.
-These rates can be decomposed into one and two photon processes proportional to $N_\text{IR}$, and $P_\text{G}$ and $N_\text{IR}^2$, respectively (see Supplementary Information):
+To model the charge state dynamics, we follow Razinkovas et al.\,\cite{razinkovas2021photoionization} and consider the seven-level system in Fig.\,\ref{fig3}\,(b).
+Our model is limited to photoionization and recombination processes accessible with single green, single or two IR photon excitation (see Fig.\,S5 in the Supplemental Material, Sec. \Romannum{4}).
+We disregard spin-dependent ionization, and assume that the system is initialized in the $m_\text{s}=0$ spin sub-level of the NV$^-$ orbital ground state by the green laser.
+Our model permits one direct photoionization process with rate $K^i_{25}$, ionization via an Auger recombination process\,\cite{Gali2019,Wirtitsch2023} with rate $K^i_{26}$, and two recombination processes with rates $K^r_{51}$ and $K^r_{71}$.
+These rates can be decomposed into independent one and two-photon processes proportional to $N_\text{IR}$, and $P_\text{G}$ and $N_\text{IR}^2$, respectively (see Supplemental Material, Sec. \Romannum{5}):

-where the indices label the levels in Fig.\ \ref{fig3}b. $K^i_{25}$ is the ionization rate from NV$^-$ excited state $^3E$ to NV$^0$ quartet state $^4A_2$, which decays non-radiative to NV$^0$ ground-state $^2E$, and includes both absorption of one green photon ($K_\text{25,1-G}^i$), and two IR photons ($\bar{K}_\text{25,2-IR}^i$). $K^r_{74}$ is the recombination rate from NV$^0$ excited state $^2A_2$ to NV$^-$ singlet-state $^1E$ via absorption of one green and one IR photon.
-The recombination rate $K^r_{51}$ from $^4A_2$ to $^3A_2$ is independent of $N_\text{IR}$, depending only on absorption of one green photon.
+where the indices label the levels in Fig.\,\ref{fig3}\,(b). $K^i_{25}$ is the ionization rate from NV$^-$ excited state $^3E$ to NV$^0$ quartet state $^4\!A_2$, which decays non-radiatively to NV$^0$ ground-state $^2\!E$, and includes the absorption of one green photon ($K_\text{25,1-G}^i$), or one IR ($\bar{K}_\text{25,1-IR}^i$) or two IR photons ($\bar{K}_\text{25,2-IR}^i$).
+However, as we elucidate below, $\bar{K}_\text{25,1-IR}^i$ is restricted to $966\,\text{nm}$ only. $K^i_{26}$ denotes an indirect ionization process from $^3E$ to $^2\!E$ mediated by Auger recombination\,\cite{Gali2019,Wirtitsch2023}, as described in the Supplemental Material (see a5--$K^i_{26}$).
+From the $^3E$ state, Auger recombination can be induced by absorption of either a green photon or a single infrared photon at both the wavelengths considered here.
+For 966\,nm, the recombination rate $K^r_{51}$ from $^4\!A_2$ to $^3\!A_2$ depends on the absorption of one green or two IR photons.
+However, two-photon absorption is not energetically permitted for 1524\,nm.
+Therefore, under 1524\,nm illumination, this recombination process is restricted to the absorption of a green photon only. $K^r_{71}$ is a recombination pathway from $^2\!A_2$ to $^3\!A_2$ and includes the absorption of an IR photon or a green photon.
+We highlight that the green laser is necessary for excitation, photoionization, and recombination.